kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

 Teaching dates:
 27/8 2019, 29/8 2019, 3/9 2019, 10/9 2019, 11/9 2019, 12/9 2019, 17/9 2019, 19/9 2019, 24/9 2019, 1/10 2019, 3/10 2019, 8/10 2019, 9/10 2019, 10/10 2019

+Make sure to mark dates in your calendar - some weeks will have lessons tuesday/thursdays, some weeks will have three days in a row - tuesday, wednesday, thursday.

 ### Hardware

 Since we are going to be doing exercises, each team will need two virtual machines.